Building REST services with Spring

 </dependency>

-This tiny library will give us the constructs to define a RESTful service and then render it in an acceptable format for client consumption.
+This tiny library gives us the constructs that define a RESTful service and then render it in an acceptable format for client consumption.

 A critical ingredient to any RESTful service is adding links to relevant operations.
-To make your controller more RESTful, add links like this:
+To make your controller more RESTful, add links like the following to the existing one method in EmployeeController:

 Getting a single item resource